History of slavery in the Muslim world

+Scholars point to the various difficulties in studying this amorphous phenomenon which occurs over a large geographic region (between East Africa and the Near East), a lengthy period of history (from the seventh century to the present day), and which only received greater attention after the abolition of the Atlantic slave trade.
+The terms "Arab slave trade" and "Islamic slave trade" (and other similar terms) are invariably used to refer to this phenomenon.

 Slavery in pre-Islamic Arabia

-Slavery was widely practiced in pre-Islamic Arabia, as well as in the rest of the ancient and early medieval world.
-The minority were European and Caucasus slaves of foreign extraction, likely brought in by Arab caravaners (or the product of Bedouin captures) stretching back to biblical times.
-Native Arab slaves had also existed, a prime example being Zayd ibn Harithah, later to become Muhammad's adopted son.
-Arab slaves, however, usually obtained as captives, were generally ransomed off amongst nomad tribes.
-The slave population increased by the custom of child abandonment (see also infanticide), and by the kidnapping or sale of small children.
+Slavery was widely practiced in pre-Islamic Arabia, as well as in the rest of the antique and early medieval world.
+Slavery in the Muslim world began with institutions inherited from pre-Islamic Arabia.
+The minority were European and Caucasus, likely brought in by caravaners or the product of Bedouin capture, a practice stretching back to biblical times.
+Native Arab slaves had also existed, a prime example being Zayd ibn Haritha al-Kalbi, whom Muhammad later adopted.
+Arab slaves, however, usually obtained as captives, were generally ransomed off among nomadic groups.
+The Red Sea slave trade of Africans to the Arabian Peninsula is known to have been ongoing already in antiquity.

+The slave population increased by the custom of child abandonment (see also infanticide) and by the kidnapping or sale of small children.
 Whether enslavement for debt or the sale of children by their families was common is disputed. (historian Henri Brunschvig argues it was rare, but according to Jonathan E. Brockopp, debt slavery was persistent.)
 Free persons could sell their offspring, or even themselves, into slavery.
 Enslavement was also possible as a consequence of committing certain offenses against the law, as in the Roman Empire.

-Two classes of slave existed: a purchased slave, and a slave born in the master's home.
+Two classes of slaves existed: a purchased slave and one born in the master's home.
 Over the latter, the master had complete rights of ownership, though these slaves were unlikely to be sold or disposed of by the master.
-Female slaves were at times forced into prostitution for the benefit of their masters, in accordance with Near Eastern customs.
+Female slaves were at times forced into prostitution for the benefit of their masters, following Near Eastern customs.

 Slavery in Islamic Arabia

 Early Islamic history

 W. Montgomery Watt points out that Muhammad's expansion of Pax Islamica to the Arabian peninsula reduced warfare and raiding, and therefore cut off the basis for enslaving freemen.
 According to Patrick Manning, Islamic legislations against abuse of slaves limited the extent of enslavement in the Arabian peninsula and, to a lesser degree, for the area of the entire Umayyad Caliphate, where slavery had existed since the most ancient times.

+Constant Umayyad raids into Byzantine territory flooded the slave market with Greek captives.
+When Caliph Sulayman was in Medina on his way back from pilgrimage, he gifted 400 Greek slaves to his local favorites, "who could think of nothing better to do with them than slaughter them", boasted Jarir ibn Atiyah, a poet who took part in this.